dherrera-code/Weather-Forecast-App/README.md

-need to add input validation before saving into sessionStorage import the rest of the fonts to better match the figma design
+need to add input validation before saving into sessionStorage import the rest of the fonts to better match the figma design Fix favorites list to include the country code.